getnikola/nikola/docs/manual.rst

 bugs, and Nikola will write UTF-8 output anyway.

 You can control what markup compiler is used for each file extension with the ``COMPILERS`` option.
-The default configuration expects them to be placed in ``posts`` but that can be changed (see below, the ``POSTS`` and ``PAGES`` options)
+The default configuration expects them to be placed in ``posts``, but that can be changed (see below, the ``POSTS`` and ``PAGES`` options)

 This is how it works: